Geometry of Polynomials and Root-Finding via Path-Lifting: Introduction

-One ingredient important to our analysis is understanding the Voronoi decomposition of $\SS$ relative to the branch points.
-That is, for each branch point $v$ of $\SS$, the Voronoi domain $\Vor{v}$ is the set of points in $\SS$ which are closer to $v$ than any other branch point of $\SS$ (using the metric lifted via $\pi$).
-We show in \S\ref{branched} that the projection map $\pi$ restricted to any single $\Vor{v}$ is at most $(m+1)$-to-one, where $m$ is the multiplicity of the critical point of $f$ corresponding to $v$ (hence the projection is generically at most 2-to-one).
-Because the number of steps required for a path-lifting algorithm is related to the number of critical values the lifted path comes near, this result enables us to count the number of relevant critical values for a typical path.
+In order to explicitly describe which critical values are relevant for the path-lifing process, it is helpful to introduce the Voronoi decomposition of $\SS$ relative to the branch points $\VV_f$.
+That is, for each branch point $v$ of~$\SS$, the Voronoi domain $\Vor{v}$ is the set of points in $\SS$ which are closer to $v$ than any other branch point of $\SS$.
+See Figure~\ref{vorsheets}.
+Note that $y\in\Vor{v}$ exactly when $\|v-y\|$ is the radius of convergence of $\fhat^{-1}$ at $y$.
+We show in \S\ref{branched} that the projection map $\pi$ restricted to any single $\Vor{v}$ is at most $(m+1)$-to-one, where $m$ is the multiplicity of the critical point of $f$ corresponding to $v$ (hence the projection $\pi$ is generically at most 2-to-one on $\Vor{v}$).
+When lifting a path $\ThePath$, the number of steps required depends directly on the size of a neighborhood of $\ThePath$ on which a branch of $f^{-1}$ can be defined.
+If we think of $\ThePath$ as lying in $\SS$, then the size of this neighborhood is the distance between $\ThePath$ and branch points $v_j$ for which $\ThePath$ intersects $\Vor{v_j}$.
+We refer to such a critical value $f(c_j)=\pi(v_j)\in\C_{target}$ as \dfn{relevant} or say that it \dfn{influences} the points on $\ThePath$.

-The path-lifting algorithm works as follows: We choose an initial point $z_0$ just outside the disk known to contain all of the roots, and let $w_0 = f(z_0)$.
-We then attempt to continue the branch of $f^{-1}$ which has $f^{-1}(w_0) = z_0$ along the segment from $w_0$ to $0$ by choosing a suitable sequence $w_n$ along this ray, together with approximations $z_n$ such that $f(z_n) \approx w_n$.
-(Note that specifying a pair $(z,w)$ such that $w=f(z)$ is equivalent to specifying a point in $\SS$, so in practice our rays live naturally in $\SS$.)
-The process stops when a point $z_n$ is detected to be an approximate zero.